Observation of Super-ballistic Brownian Motion in Liquid: Introduction

 When the two densities become more comparable in a liquid, the inertia of the fluid generates an extra contribution to the force exerted on the particle by the fluid, which involves the history of the particle.
-By the fluctuation dissipation theorem \cite{kubo_fluctuation-dissipation_1966}, the stochastic forcing term gains a colored component \cite{hinch_application_1975}.
+By the fluctuation-dissipation theorem \cite{kubo_fluctuation-dissipation_1966}, the stochastic forcing term gains a colored component \cite{hinch_application_1975}.
 Under the assumption of no-slip boundary conditions, these considerations yield the hydrodynamic generalized Langevin equation (GLE) of the form

 The Basset-Boussinesq force and colored hydrodynamic memory can be seen in the transition region between diffusive and ballistic motion \cite{franosch_resonances_2011, kheifets_observation_2014} as well as the algebraic decay of the velocity autocorrelation function (VACF) \cite{alder_velocity_1967, alder_decay_1970, zwanzig_hydrodynamic_1970}.
-While the transition between diffusive and ballistic regimes is altered by the hydrodynamic memory and colored noise, the asymptotic expressions in equilibrium are equivalent to the forcing case of white noise except for the addition of the added mass.
+While the transition between diffusive and ballistic regimes is altered by the hydrodynamic memory and colored noise, the free-particle asymptotic expressions in equilibrium are equivalent to the forcing case of white noise except for the addition of the added mass.
+With the included harmonic confinement, both MSDs tend to a stationary constant value.
 The correlation functions are built by averaging every trajectory measured from the experimental time trace of the particle.
 Different correlation functions can be built by averaging only specific trajectories with specific initial positions and velocities.
 For example, by conditioning the particle to begin at rest and in the center of the trap, a super-ballistic $t^3$ scaling of the MSD was shown for a Brownian particle trapped in air \cite{duplat_superdiffusive_2013}.
 This $t^3$ dependence can be understood as the result of acceleration from the delta-correlated stochastic force acting on the particle.
 At short times, the damping force and harmonic trap force are expected to be small since the particle starts at rest and in the center of the trap.
 Thus, for short times, the motion of the particle is governed by the differential equation

 which implies the particle undergoes a free inertial process for some short time \cite{masoliver_free_1995}.
 Under the assumption of white noise, solving this differential equation gives a MSD of

 which matches the theory and experimental results shown in \cite{duplat_superdiffusive_2013}.
 The same differential equation can be solved with the hydrodynamic colored-noise correlation function.
 Doing so yields a leading-order approximate MSD of